skrey/yellow-extensions/templates/feed/README.md

 How to use a feed?
 ------------------
 The feed is available on your website as `http://website/feed/` and `http://website/feed/feed.xml`.
-It shows the recently updated pages of the website, only visible pages are included.
+It shows the recently changed pages of the website, only visible pages are included.
 You can add a link to your navigation or individual pages.
 For feed readers add the following line to your header snippet:

 `<link rel="alternate" type="application/rss+xml" href="<?php echo $yellow->config->get("serverBase")."/feed/feed.xml" ?>" />`